xixiaofinland/xixiao.github.io/content/four_month_into_rust.md

 JavaScript compiler lets you compile this code successfully.
-But it crashes in runtime when error is returned, and the code doesn't know how to handle it, it crashes in runtime, and you get errors like "The TypeError: null is not an object".
+But it crashes in runtime when error is returned, and the code doesn't know how to handle it.
+And you get errors like "The TypeError: null is not an object".

 The better way is to put the logic into the `try` block so error is caught and (hopefully) handled in the `catch` block.